ejosephSr/City-bikes-in-New-York/README.md

 ### City-bikes-in-New-York
 ## Interactive map of the city of New York geographical Citi Bikes stations &amp; availability.
-### - Built interactive map of the city of New York showing the Citi Bikes location and the availability of bikes to
+### - This is an interactive map of the city of New York showing Citi Bikes location and the availability of bikes to
 ### users.

 ### - The data-set used in this project was generated from Q2, Q3 &amp; Q4 of City Bike 2018 data-set.